Active Tactile Exploration for Rigid Body Pose and Shape Estimation: Acknowledgments

 \section{Acknowledgments}

 \ifthenelse{\boolean{anonymized}}{ Acknowledgments Omitted for Anonymous Review }{ This work was supported by an NSF CAREER Award under Grant No. FRR-2238480 and the RAI Institute.
-The authors extend their gratitude to Hrishikesh Sathyanarayan and Ian Abraham from the Intelligent Autonomy Lab at Yale University for all the insightful discussions early in the conception of this work. }
+The authors extend their gratitude to Hrishikesh Sathyanarayan and Ian Abraham from the CoCuRo Lab at the University of Sydney and Yale University for all the insightful discussions early in the conception of this work. }